sharetribe/flex-docs/src/docs/cookbook-manage/implement-delete-user/index.md

 updated: 2022-03-25
 category: cookbook-manage
 ingress:
-  This article guides you to implement a feature where a user can delete their own account through the FTW template Account settings section.
+  This article guides you in implementing a feature where a user can delete their own account through the FTW template Account settings section.
 published: true
 ---